Andrettin/Wyrmsun/readme.txt

 * Maps
 - The Italy and Southern Baltic maps now support 8 players.
 - Removed the Scandinavia map, since its area is largely represented in the Southern Baltic map already.
+- Removed the "Units" option, since it didn't serve much of a purpose; almost all maps have as default a town hall with five workers, and the other options weren't very interesting.

 * Miscellaneous
 - Improved how the luxury resource automatic sale system works.